Hiram Genomics Academy (for Tuscora Park Foundation Scholarship recipients from Barberton High School)

-Hiram College will award a $1,000 scholarship to every high school student who attends a 2014 summer academy and enrolls as a full time student at Hiram College.
+Hiram College will award a $1,000 scholarship to every high school student who attends a 2015 academy and enrolls as a full time student at Hiram College.
 Renewable up to four years.
 (Potential of $4,000 total in scholarship award.)

 Who conducts the Hiram Genomics Academy?

-Brad Goodner, Professor of Biology, the Edward J. Smerek Chair of Mathematics, the Sciences, and Technology, and the Director of the Center for Deciphering Life's Languages
+Brad Goodner, Professor of Biology, the Edward J. Smerek Chair of Mathematics, the Sciences, and Technology, and the Director of the Center for Scientific Engagement

 Where is the Hiram Genomics Academy?